EPSRC-funded Mathematics of Systems [Phase II] CDT

-We are delighted to announce a new EPSRC-funded phase of the Mathematics for Real-World Systems Centre for Doctoral Training.
-Over the next decade we will train fifty PhD students in the advanced quantitative skills and applied mathematical modelling critical to address the contemporary challenges arising from biomedicine and health sectors, modern industry and the digital economy.
+The Mathematics of Systems (MathSys) CDT is an EPSRC-funded Centre for Doctoral Training.
+We recruit and train enthusiastic students in the advanced quantitative skills and applied mathematical modelling that are critical to addressing contemporary challenges arising from biomedicine and health sectors, modern industry, and the digital economy.

-MathSys II builds on the highly successful and inter-disciplinary MathSys CDT that was funded by both the EPSRC and MRC.
-Our second phase will focus on two cross-cutting methodological themes that are central to complex multi-scale systems prediction: modelling across spatial and temporal scales; and hybrid modelling integrating complex data and mechanistic models.
+MathSys II builds on the highly successful and interdisciplinary MathSys CDT that was funded by both the EPSRC and MRC.
+Our second phase focuses on two cross-cutting methodological themes that are central to complex multi-scale systems prediction: modelling across spatial and temporal scales; and hybrid modelling integrating complex data and mechanistic models.
 These themes pervade many areas of active research and will shape mathematical and computational modelling for the coming decades.
-The CDT will address four application areas in (1) quantitative biomedical research, (2) mathematical epidemiology, (3) socio-technical systems, and (4) advanced modelling and optimisation of industrial processes.
+The CDT addresses four application areas in (1) quantitative biomedical research, (2) mathematical epidemiology, (3) socio-technical systems, and (4) advanced modelling and optimisation of industrial processes.